dimbag-alex/dino-game/README.md

 # dino-game

-this is a game similar to the google chrome dinorun game
+this is a game, similar to the google chrome dinorun game